mertyildiran/Plexus/README.md

  - **size** is literally equal to total number of neurons in the network.
 All neurons are referenced in an instance variable called `Network.neurons`
  - **input dimension** specifies the number of sensory neurons.
 Sensory neurons are randomly selected from neurons.
  - **output dimension** specifies the number of motor neurons.
 Motor neurons are randomly selected from non-sensory neurons.
- - **average connectivity of a neuron** specifies the average number of subscriptions made by a single neuron.
+ - number of neurons multiplied by **connectivity rate** gives the average number of subscriptions made by a single neuron.
  - **precision** simply defines the precision of the all calculations will be made by neurons (how many digits after the decimal point).

 After the network has been successfully created.
 It will ignite itself automatically.
 Ignition in simple terms, no matter if you have plugged in some data or not, it will fire the neurons with using some mechanism very similar to flow of electric current (*will be explained later on this paper*).